-Placards are used to warn others of hazardous materials.
-Placards are signs put on the outside of a vehicle, which identify the hazard class of the cargo.
+Placards - Placards are used to warn others of hazardous materials.
+Placards are signs put on the outside of a vehicle that identify the hazard class of the cargo.
 A placarded vehicle must have at least four identical placards.
-They are put on the front, rear, and both sides of the vehicle (see Figure 9-3).
+They are put on the front, rear and both sides of the vehicle (see Figure 9-3 below).
 Placards must be readable from all four directions.
-They are 10 3/4 inches square, square-on-point, in a diamond shape.
-Cargo tanks and other bulk packaging display the identification number of their contents on placards or orange panels or white square-on-point displays that are the same size as placards.
+They are 10 3/4-inches square, square-on-point, in a diamond shape.
+Cargo tanks and other bulk packaging display the ID number of their contents on placards, or orange panels or white square-on-point displays that are the same size as placards, and placed near the placards.